SNC , CRB (Jeffries), AGU , RDS.a and the B-Wave.

 AGU jan 2011 b-wave RD jan 2011 2

 Typically the B-wave will retrace 50% to 62% in most cases, sometimes more and , if it gets that far, it frequently double tops, as in SNC above.
 The symmetry is nearly always present for reasons I do not understand, markets just love symmetry.
-In most cases that means that waves and a in the B wave are equal (as vectors).
+In most cases that means that waves c and a in the B wave are equal (as vectors).
 This is pretty much the case with all four examples.
 In some cases the symmetry goes further and all 3 sub-divisions in the B-wave are vector equal, as, again, is the case with SNC.
 Anytime you observe this symmetry it pays to be very careful as once the B wave is complete, it is right back down often to below the starting point.
-If by some oddity the top should occur at a rather precise Fibonacci number (61.8) as for instance with the Canadian dollar in Oct. of 2001 or 2002 and now with SNC, I would get out altogether.
+If by some oddity the top should occur at a rather precise Fibonacci number (61.8) as for instance with the in Oct. of 2001 or 2002 and now with SNC, I would get out altogether.